-Meal Prep Containers: 4 Awesome Containers that Aren’t Plastic
+Meal Prep Containers (That Aren’t Plastic)

-To say that my recent Meal Prep video was popular would be an understatement.
+To say that my recent Meal Prep Ideas video was popular would be an understatement.
 I received hundreds and hundreds of comments within hours of posting that video.
 It was craziness.
 And the number one comment?
 “Please do more!”

 If you plan on doing weekly meal prep it would be wise to invest in some good containers for all your food storage needs.
 So what makes a good container?
 Well, I think three things: 1) it’s durable and reusable 2) it can be used in both cold storage and warmed up, and 3) it’s non-toxic.